Stephen P. Antony

 Energy Fuels is the only conventional uranium mining producer in America.
 At Energy Fuels, we take great pride in owning and operating the highly strategic White Mesa conventional uranium mill, which is the only fully-licensed and operating conventional uranium mill in the U.S. With a licensed capacity of 8 million pounds of uranium per year, Energy Fuels boasts enormous production scalability from this facility as uranium prices rise in the coming years.
 Our conventional assets also include some of the largest and highest-grade uranium mines and projects in the United States, including the Canyon mine and the Roca Honda, Sheep Mountain and Henry Mountains projects.
 To learn more about Energy Fuels’ conventional production, click here.

-Energy Fuels owns and operates one of the newest uranium mining production facilities in the U.S., the Nichols Ranch ISR plant and mine, located in Wyoming’s productive Powder River Basin.
+Energy Fuels owns and operates two ISR production facilities in the U.S.: the Nichols Ranch ISR plant and mine, located in Wyoming’s productive Powder River Basin, and the Alta Mesa ISR plant and mine, located in south Texas.
 In-situ recovery, or “ISR”, is an attractive method of producing uranium that is cost effective and protective of the environment.
-Nichols Ranch has a licensed capacity of 2 million pounds of uranium per year, providing Energy Fuels room to grow through nearby licensed and advanced-stage permitting projects.
-In addition, we control a large land position in the Powder River Basin with exciting exploration potential.
-To learn more about Energy Fuels’ current in situ production at Nichols Ranch and future production potential at the Hank and Jane Dough projects, click here.
+Nichols Ranch has a capacity of 2 million pounds of uranium per year and Alta Mesa has a capacity of 1.5 million pounds of uranium per year, providing Energy Fuels room to grow through nearby licensed and advanced-stage permitting projects.
+In addition, we control large land positions at both locations with exciting exploration potential.
+To learn more about Energy Fuels’ current in situ production at Nichols Ranch and future production potential at the Alta Mesa, Hank and Jane Dough projects, click here.

 Large-Scale Production Scalability